-The results might surprise you.
+Surprised?
 Basketball and dunking is all about those crazy hops, right?
-Then why are the NFL combine participants completely outclassing those in the NBA draft?
+Then why are NFL combine participants jumping some 8 inches higher than those from the NBA?

-Second, football players are more explosive than basketball players.
-Basketball players must endure 4 quarters of 12-minute, almost non-stop intense play, so they need to train for endurance.
-Football players on the other hand, only require a few short bursts of activity during the whole match.
-That’s why ‘explosive’ statistics like the 40-yard dash and 20-yard shuttle are so important for them.
+- Football players train for explosiveness.
+Basketball players endure 4 quarters of 12-minute, intense play, so they need to train for endurance.
+By contrast, the focus for football players is on bursts of explosive activity.
+‘Explosive’ statistics like the 40-yard dash, 20-yard shuttle vert jump are therefore crucial for a NFL player.

-While the standing jump is a fancy measure of pure explosiveness, a running jump is what matters during the game.
+While the standing jump is a measure of pure explosiveness, a running jump is more important during an actual basketball or football game.
 A running jump involves a run up before the jump, which will add energy to produce an even greater leap.
 The better your running jump technique, the more energy you can add to your jump during the approach.

 The NFL Combine does not measure the running vert.
 It’s safe to bet they’d be a lot more impressive than the NBA draft, since their highest standing leap is better than the NBA draft’s highest running leap!

 Most recent: 44.0″ – Pat Connaughton (2015)

 Note that the ‘run up’ is limited to a few steps.
 The players can jump even higher if they are performing a half-court run up like the crazy dunks you see on TV.
 Here’s a video showing the running (aka Max) vertical leap test:

 When we look at the NBA combine we find a player’s running vert is typically between 4-9 inches higher than their standing vert.
 Given the best NFL players has a standing vertical of 46″, 50-54″ is within the realms of possibility.